-- If the stalker is chasing a celebrity, especially one who didn't know them before the stalking began, they're a Loony Fan.
+- If the stalker is chasing a celebrity, especially one who doesn't know them, they're a Loony Fan.

 - If the stalker wants their target's DNA as much as (if not more than) their love, that's a Stalker with a Test Tube.

-- If a male stalker is particularly Wrong Genre Savvy about his role and reception, he's most likely also a Prince Charming Wannabe or convinced he's a Dogged Nice Guy.
+- If the stalker is pursuing the target because he's particularly Wrong Genre Savvy, he's most likely also a Prince Charming Wannabe or convinced he's a Dogged Nice Guy.
 Can easily double as a Crazy Jealous Guy.
 A Hollywood Restraining Order may be mentioned.

 - If the stalker's crush makes them go Ax-Crazy at anyone who tries to interfere or even the crush-ee, the stalker is a Yandere, especially if she's female.